hildjj/rimu-deno/README.md

+# Rimu Markup for Deno

 A port of the [Rimu Markup language](https://srackham.github.io/rimu/) to the [Deno](https://deno.land/) runtime.

-**NOTE**: This project is a development release.
+**NOTE**: This is a development release.
 A production release will follow once Deno has reached 1.0.

-Tested with Deno 0.34.0
+Tested with Deno 0.34.0 running on Ubuntu 18.04.

 ## Features